-It’s not every day that UPG gets a new club or organization on campus, although it can sometimes feel that way.
-This semester UPG welcomes the Black Student Union.
+It’s not everyday that Pitt-Greensburg gets a new club or organization on campus, but this semester welcomes the Black Student Union (BSU).

-The BSU was created by students with the goal of unifying, educating, and supporting the Black student body.
+Students who shared the goal of unifying, educating, and supporting the Black student body created the BSU.

-The Black Student Union hopes to host one event per month that fall under general umbrella terms like politics, education, social movements, and Black culture.
-Look out for events in March and April.
+The Black Student Union hopes to host one event per month, and these events will fall under general umbrella terms: politics, education, social movements, and Black culture.
+Look for events in March and April.

-So far, the BSU has 20 general members and a seven-part executive board which is advised by Troy Ross.
+So far, the BSU has 20 members and a seven-part executive board, which Troy Ross advises.

-“We want generations of people to come in and enjoy their college community, we cannot expect a better community each year with no change from the previous years.
-BSU may be specific to the Black student body, but a more inclusive community is a positive change for all.”
+“Pitt-Greensburg is a world within another, and the world becomes better with a constant positive change,” Jackson said.
+“We want generations of people to come in and enjoy their college community. … BSU may be specific to the Black student body, but a more inclusive community is a positive change for all.”

-The Black Student Union meets Tuesdays at 6:00 p.m. in Fireside Lounge.
+The BSU meets on Tuesdays at 6 p.m. in Fireside Lounge.